-General Services Department mainly receives revenue through Interdepartmental Charges for Services.
-The Administrative, Fleet, and Facilities Divisions receive revenue through their respective Internal Service Fund mechanism that are supported by user fees from internal client departments.
+The General Services Department mainly receives revenue through Interdepartmental Charges for Services.
+The Administrative, Fleet, and Facilities Divisions receive revenue through their respective Internal Service Funds, which are supported by user fees from internal client Departments.
 The Purchasing Division is primarily supported by the General Fund, along with direct billings for capital project work.

-Revenues for the General Services Department in the FY 2023 Budget totals \$84,641,100, which includes \$442,700 from the General Fund to provide funding towards the Purchasing Division.
+Revenues for the General Services Department in the FY 2023 Budget totals \$84,641,100, which includes \$442,700 from the General Fund to provide funding for the Purchasing Division.
 Below highlights the projected revenues by Division: